 If they were about the history portrayed, the perpetrators would simply have destroyed the relics in place and not have taken the chance to cart them off.
 In addition, they would have targeted the institution perpetrating the Nazi image —rather than selecting artifacts to remove.

 But that didn't happen.
-They went in knowing exactly what to take — most likely at the behest of an individual with a deep pockets and equally deep regard for militaria of the Third Reich, either for the personal sense of ownership or knowing how easy it is to convert high-end militaria into cash.
+They went in knowing exactly what to take — most likely at the behest of an individual with deep pockets and equally deep regard for Third Reich militaria, either for the personal sense of ownership or knowing how easy it is to convert high-end militaria into cash.

 So, whether you operate a private museum, work for a public institution, or are even a prominent collector with a well-know assemblage of Third Reich relics, take note.
 Thieves already have.

 While this is an affront to the hobby, there might be an odd twist in our favor.
 As the art world has demonstrated time and again, nothing drives up demand like a good museum heist.